CityOfPhiladelphia/ais/docs/APIUSAGE.md

 Currently AIS is only designated for internal use.
 Please request an API key so we can monitor your app's API usage to make sure your needs are being met.

 ### To obtain a key:
- * send a request-ticket to the IT help desk
+ 1. Send a request-ticket to the IT help desk
- * cc: maps.phia.gov
+ 2.  cc: maps.phia.gov
- * request that the help desk 'please route to GSG'
+ 3. Request that the help desk 'please route to GSG'
- * describe which application the key is for
+ 4. Describe the application and provide a url if possible

 ### To use a key:
  * Add the querystring parameter ```gatekeeperKey=#```, where # is the api key: